redrickoshea/prac06/README.md

 Information about the location of the database, the port to connect to and the username and password to use are stored in `db.props` and read by the `DBConnection` class.
 This should only require changing if you have different username/password requirements.

 ## Exercise – The JDBC AddressBook

+Make sure you have the MariaDB JDBC driver prepared for this project as well as a MariaDB server running.

 This code in this repository provides a simple Address Book application used in an earlier Java course by Mal Corney.
 In that environment, it was made to talk to a number of different data sources.
 Here we shall hook it up to a MariaDB